imagineLife/big-site/content/node/streams/readable.md

 ```

 ## A Readable Stream with less code
-The `Readable` constructor function includes a `from` function that [takes some data directly](https://nodejs.org/dist/latest-v18.x/docs/api/stream.html#streamreadablefromiterable-options).
+The `Readable` constructor function includes a `from` function that [takes some data](https://nodejs.org/dist/latest-v18.x/docs/api/stream.html#streamreadablefromiterable-options) and uses a different api for devs.
 This ends up feeling like a more concise bit of code than the above `Readable` constructor being writting into our own function where a custom implementation of the `read()` function is also required.

 ```js
 const { Readable } = require('stream');